 BD: What does the

 cortisone do?
 Does it dry you up?

 PE: I don’t

 swelling.
-When you have an infection, your vocal cords
+When you have an infection, your vocal cords get swollen

-are very good friends, but I don’t have any competition because I’m a bel canto singer.
-Nucci’s not
+very good friends, but I don’t have any competition because I’m a bel canto singer.
+Nucci’s not a

 BD: Are you happy

 do them again because I’m older now.
 But yes, I’m happy.
 The sound

 you’ll hear is a beautiful sound.
 It’s very well placed, all the high

 notes came out beautifully, and the expression came out well.
 So I’m